YourOnly-One/content/content/way/en-ph/blog/posts/2013/20130915-age-of-accountability.md

 +++
-title = "The Age of Accountability" description = "Is the Age of Accountability really 12 years old?
+title = "The age of accountability" description = "Is the Age of Accountability really 12 years old?
 Or is it person-by-person?"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2013-09-05T13:09:00+08:00                 # manually adjust to local timezone